 - Whether your page structure creates friction

-This isn’t theoretical; it’s measurable, data-backed, and increasingly essential for businesses running Google Ads or high intent campaigns.
+This isn’t theoretical; it’s measurable, data-backed, and increasingly essential for businesses running Google Ads or high-intent campaigns.

 In 2025, relying on post-launch analytics is no longer enough.
 Speed wins.
 Precision wins.
 AI-enabled design wins.

-What exactly are AI Heatmaps?
+What Exactly are AI Heatmaps?

 AI heatmaps are predictive models that analyze the visual layout of a landing page or ad and forecast how users will behave when viewing it.